benedekrozemberczki/SimGNN/README.md

 ### Options

-Training a GAM model is handled by the `src/main.py` script which provides the following command line arguments.
+Training a SimGNN model is handled by the `src/main.py` script which provides the following command line arguments.

 #### Input and output options